Anna

 About Me

-I’m a wheelchair user, disabled by a chronic illness that leaves me very exhausted by small things and makes moving difficult.
-My daughter is a gorgeous, sometimes challenging 10-year-old who loves Harry Potter, computer games and horses.
-She's autistic and currently has Selective Mutism.
+I'm a disabled parent looking for someone to support me and my daughter in our day-to-day life.
+I have limited mobility and energy.
+My daughter is a gorgeous, sometimes challenging 10-year-old who loves Harry Potter, computer games and dancing.
+She's autistic, often anxious and has Selective Mutism.

 I’m looking for somebody to join the little team of people who help us live a wonderful life despite my illness.